unisa-acg/inverse-dynamics-solver/inverse_dynamics_interface_pinocchio/README.md

 ## Configuration

-The solver can be configured with the following parameters, to be passed via the node parameters interface:
+The interface can be configured with the following parameters, to be passed via the node parameters interface:

 * `robot_description`: a string representing the URDF robot description;
 * `tip`: the tip of the kinematic chain to solve the dynamics for
 * `gravity`: a 3x1 vector of real numbers describing the gravity effect in `root` frame
     * defaults to `[0, 0, -9.81]`

-The [test launch file](./test/test_inverse_dynamics_interface_pinocchio.py) provides an example on how the solver is initialized and configured.
+The [test launch file](./test/test_inverse_dynamics_interface_pinocchio.py) provides an example on how the class is initialized and configured.
-In the following snippet, the user is choosing the solver's `tip` and `gravity` parameters, and is passing the URDF `robot_description` to the node initializing the solver.
+In the following snippet, the user is choosing the interface's `tip` and `gravity` parameters, and is passing the URDF `robot_description` to the node initializing the class.

 ```python
 # Input arguments